 Morning Routine and Morning Meeting (7:55-8:30)I greet each child as they arrive in the classroom and they begin their morning routine.
-First, they turn in their home folder and reading bag.
-After that, they make a lunch choice and then read together with friends on the back carpet.
-We start our day when the bell rings at 8:10 by standing and saying the Pledge of Allegiance and reciting our Radio Park 4 B's Pledge.
+They will unpack their backpacks-being sure to unpack their Chromebook, snack, and water bottle.
+We start our day when the bell rings (at 8:10) by standing and saying the Pledge of Allegiance and reciting our Radio Park 4 B's Pledge.
 We say good morning to each other in many different languages, listen and respond to each other's news, practice academic and social skills, and talk about our schedule for the day.
-It is a wonderful way to start the day!Math (8:30-9:45)The children will have math for an hour at the start of every day.
+It is a wonderful way to start the day!Math (8:30-9:45)The children will have math for 75 minutes at the start of every day.
 During this time, there will be whole-group mini lessons, small group math instruction, and choice activities called "work places" to build the students' mathematical understanding from the concrete (using manipulatives) to the abstract (using algorithms).
 Our math core resource is called, "Bridges in Mathematics" and there are eight units for the year.
 The goal is to provide a balanced math program focused on building conceptual understanding and procedural fluency.
 We also utilize IXL to help practice and reinforce math skills.
 The first 15 minutes of math will be when we do our calendar math, called Number Corner.Snack

 **I am always looking for volunteers to donate snacks for our classroom supply.
 If you can donate a snack, please send it to school with your child.**Read Aloud

 This is a very important time in our school day!
 I LOVE, LOVE, LOVE to read aloud to my students!
 There are many benefits of reading aloud to children, such as improved listening skills, increased reading comprehension, and a broadening of their vocabulary.
 However, the number one reason that I read aloud to the children is because it helps build lifetime readers.
 Being read to is one of the most captivating methods of bringing kids to books!
 I want the children to have MANY experiences with books that are ENJOYABLE-to motivate them to read books on their own.
 I also love to read aloud from a wide range of genres, in order to broaden the interests and "tastes" of my second grade readers.
 Who knows?
 This may be the year when your second grader discovers a love for reading biographies, historical fiction, mysteries, or science fiction!
 A read aloud may be just the spark that ignites your child's passion for reading!Recess (10:50-11:20 and 1:20-1:35)

 Readers Workshop is a way of structuring our language arts block so every child is independently engaged in meaningful reading on a daily basis.
 Students select and read a variety of texts that are of interest to them and at their reading level.
 As they read, I confer with students, usually one on one, about their goals and next steps-and I also meet with small groups of readers to work on skills and strategies as well.
 Each Readers Workshop begins with a mini lesson and ends with a group share that revisits the learning for the day.
 Students also develop vocabulary and spelling skills through authentic and applied work in reading and writing.
-This year, Readers Workshop will also include phonics lessons to help build the foundational skills that will help the children be better readers and writers.Lunch
+This year, Readers Workshop will also include phonics lessons (in the afternoon) to help build the foundational skills that will help the children be better readers and writers.Lunch (11:27-11:57)

 Writer's Workshop (1:35-2:15)We have Writer's Workshop daily because second graders need to write, write, write!
 The more they write, the more comfortable the task of writing becomes.
 During Writer's Workshop times (afternoons), we will be focusing on various skills that relate to either the content or conventions of the children's writing.
 Content includes skills such as topic sentences, transitions, using expanded sentences, including describing words, and writing stories with a beginning, middle, and end.
 Conventions includes skills such as using capital letters and punctuation correctly, getting better at using correct spelling, and spelling all of the second grade "No Excuse Words" correctly.
 We will work on proofreading and editing throughout the school year.
-Our writing units of study will include narrative writing, informational writing, opinion writing, and poetry.Social Studies/Science
+Our writing units of study will include narrative writing, informational writing, opinion writing, and poetry.Social Studies/Science (2:15-2:50)

-The children go to Stem on Day 4 from 12:05-12:55.
+The children go to Stem on Day 4 from 12:00-12:50.
 Our STEM program invites students to utilize the engineering design process to solve problems collaboratively across contexts as well as integrate technology and coding skills.
 Our STEM teacher is Mrs. Albright.

 The children will be using a red "take home" folder as a way to "transport" their papers safely from school to home.
 Please check your child's folder every day.